Carolista/LC-React-Studio04/README.md

  - [ ] Look at the `<button>` components for the food and exercise details.
 You need to add `onClick` events here and set them equal to their respective click handlers above.

 ### D. Finish the event handlers for the steps and water values in the Details component.
 If you look at the change and click handlers just below your state variables, you'll notice they each automatically receive an event object, which we are calling `e`.
-In the DOM you can get the value by accessing `event.target.value`, and these have already been stored in a local variable for you.
+In the DOM you can get the value by accessing `event.target.value`, and these have already been stored in a local variable for you (and converted to number types).
 You'll see there are a few `TODO`s that need to be completed.
 Let's start with the handler for steps since it's pretty simple.
  - [ ] Use the setter to update your state variable with the new amount coming from the `onChange` event.
 This will ensure that next time your user returns to the steps form it will already have the most current value displayed in the input field.
  - [ ] Now call `props.updateSteps` (see the list in the propTypes object at the very bottom?) and pass in the `amount`.
 This is how we'll get it up to the parent component.